-5.14.2.6 Drill down and drill up
+1.10.1.2.6 Drill down and drill up

-User can choose between drill types by clicking on one of the three buttons in the drill types section of the side bar.
+User can choose between different drill types by clicking on one of the three buttons in the "Drill On Dimensions" section of the side bar.
 There are three drill types.
 In the following we give some details on them.